Glen Innes Visitor Information Centre

 Overview

-Great for road touring, kayaking and canoeing, mountain biking, fishing for the mighty Murray Cod or meandering along its historic colonial main street or museums.
+Some popular activities around the region include road touring, kayaking & canoeing, mountain biking, fishing for the mighty Murray Cod, fossicking for sapphires, meandering along the historic colonial main street, and exploring the museums in Glen Innes and Emmaville.

-This agricultural town has a proud Celtic Heritage and is home to the Australian Standing Stones - the National monument erected to honour all the Celtic pioneers of Australia – hosting the Australian Celtic Festival in May each year.
+Learn about and explore the town's proud Celtic heritage by visiting the Australian Standing Stones - the National monument erected to honour all the Celtic pioneers of Australia, which also hosts the Australian Celtic Festival in May each year.

 A quiet space is available at the venue/ facility